-Fall Early Years to Grade 2 Parent/Teacher Growth Conference
+Fall Early Years to Grade 2 - Student/ Parent/Teacher Growth Conference

-- In the Early Years through to Grade 2, the teacher will lead this conference and will ensure that the parents have multiple opportunities to give input. - Students will have compiled a portfolio including early samples of work and assessments.
+- In the Early Years through Grade 2, the teacher will lead this conference and will ensure that parents have multiple opportunities to give input. - Students and teachers will have compiled a portfolio including early samples of work and assessments.
 This portfolio is primarily shared by the teacher and presents a baseline for growth throughout the year. - The teacher will also share learning goals for the child that have been developed together with the child. - Parents will ask questions about the portfolio and goals, and teachers can provide parents with ideas of how they can support their child's learning.
-This is also viewed as an opportunity for parents to establish the partnership with the teacher.
+This is also viewed as an opportunity for parents to establish partnership with the teacher.

-Fall Grades 3 to 5 - Student/Parent/Teacher Growth Conference
+Fall Grades 3 to 5 - Student/Parent/ Teacher Growth Conference

-The child will co-lead the fall conference (depending on comfort level) with the teacher by presenting their portfolio and goals, and perhaps by demonstrating some activities around the classroom.
+The child will co-lead the fall conference (depending on comfort level) with the teacher by presenting their student learning and data portfolio and goals, and perhaps by demonstrating some activities around the classroom.

-- Students will have a portfolio including early samples of work and assessments.
-This portfolio is primarily shared by the teacher and presents a baseline for growth throughout the year. - The teacher, together with the child, will also share goals for the child. - Parents will ask questions about the portfolio and goals, and teachers can provide parents with ideas of how they can support their child's goals.
-It will be an opportunity for parents to see the relationship between the teacher and student, and to establish the partnership between all three: student, teacher and parents.
+- Students will have a learning and data portfolio including early samples of work and assessments.
+This portfolio is primarily shared by the teacher and presents a baseline for growth throughout the year. - The child, together with the teacher, will also share learning goals they have developed together. - Parents will ask questions about the portfolio and goals, and teachers can provide parents with ideas of how they can support their child's goals. - It will be an opportunity for parents to see the relationship between the teacher and student, and to establish the partnership between all three: student, teacher and parents.